Archive for July, 2010

 One of the rules of the seminar was: No side talking.
 When the instructor was working with an individual in front of the whole group, there was to be no side talking or whispering.

 Opps… some one forgot and began whispering to her neighbor.
 The facilitator stopped, turned to the offending party and said, “Can you be there for……..?”

 It was an interesting way to say, “Can get over yourself and respect and support this person by paying attention and caring about what’s going on?”

 Online respect can take on many faces…. but one face is… “Be There For Them.”
-Read More→Please share your thoughts by leaving a comment.
+Read More→I'm eager to hear your comments...

 It’s so easy to chase every shiny new idea or concept and end up with a slow business or no concrete business at all.

 In 1979, a passenger jet with 257 people aboard, left New Zealand for the Antarctica.
 Unbeknown to the pilots, someone had altered the flight coordinates 2 degrees.
 It eventually took the plane off 28 miles from their final destination.

 The pilots had no idea that the 2 degree error placed them in the direct path of Mt.
 Erebus, an active volcano.
 When approaching the white capped volcano, the white clouds blended in and the plane crashed killing all on board.

 When the black box was recovered, the pilots had indicated that by the time the instruments sounded a warning… it was too late.